Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Patient-comments.md

 | type_zib |  |

 ### Comments
-The EHDSPatient Logical Model and the Patient zib represent the same entity: an individual receiving healthcare.
+Semantics: The EHDSPatient Logical Model and the Patient zib represent the same entity: an individual receiving healthcare.
 Despite potential structural or terminological differences, they refer to the same underlying subject.
+Datatype: N/A
+Cardinalities: N/A

 ## EHDSPatient.address